-Westpac's purpose is helping Australians and New Zealanders succeed.
-In working to fulfil our purpose, we are guided by our 'HELPS' values.
+Westpac's purpose is creating better futures together.
+In working to fulfill our purpose, we are guided by our 'HELPS' values.
 Our Purpose, Values and Behaviours set the direction for our culture by providing clarity about what is valued most and what our people need to do.